ShadabFaiz/personal-voice-assistant/README.md

 3. Integrated the complete flow (Audio Recording => Trancription => Prompt LLM with transcript => Respond back to user)

 ---

+### v0.0.7 (Replacing PicoVoice with local STT) (TODO)

+PicoVoice requires an api key from pico service.
+This is against the idea of the self hosting.
+It shouldn't depend on any other 3rd party.
+1. Restructing project structure to manage all different service (app / transcription server / etc) within same repository.
+2. Replace picoVoice Cheetah with Faster-Whisper for transcription.

+---